 Process for approval of Real Property Requests (other than Encroachments)

 A completed petition form is submitted to the Clerk of Council’s office.
-The petition should include as much information regarding the request as possible including addresses, PIN numbers, etc. The Clerk’s office will log the petition, and send it to the department of Real Property Services for processing and initial review.
+The petition should include as much information regarding the request as possible including addresses, PIN numbers, etc. The Clerk’s office will log the petition, and send it to the department of Real Estate Services for processing and initial review.

 The request will be sent to various City offices for further review and recommendation.
 The review of this request will take four (4) to six (6) weeks depending on the complexity of the application.